 Owned by Paul Myers, the Aqua Lounge was the heart of “The Strip” during the 1960s and ’70s.
-The first jazz club on the Strip, the Aqua Lounge played host to jazz and blues greats including Roy Ayers, Jimmy Smith, Dave Burrell, Bootsie Barnes, Herbie Hancock, Freddie Hubbard, Lee Morgan and Irene Reid.
+The first jazz club on S. 52nd Street, the Aqua Lounge played host to jazz and blues greats including Roy Ayers, Jimmy Smith, Dave Burrell, Bootsie Barnes, Herbie Hancock, Freddie Hubbard, Johnny Coles, Joe Henderson, Lee Morgan and Irene Reid.

 In an interview with the University of Pennsylvania School of Arts and Sciences’ West Philadelphia Music Project, jazz drummer Lucky Thompson shared his memories of the Aqua Lounge: